 If you have a meticulous shopper’s eye, then chances are great for you.
 You may find well-made hand-crafts.

 Do you want foot, shoulder, back, neck, full-body, oil or oil-free, fish massage, etc?
 Name it, Siem Reap has it all.
 Just walk around the downtown or the old market and you will see a lot of massage centers offering indoor or outdoor therapies.

 Massage has become really popular in Siem Reap.
 Maybe it is because of the vastness of their Angkor temples which costs a lot of working muscles to explore.
 When the tourists return from their temple tour, they would usually look for places to relax their tired feet and bodies.
 That is why, massage spas emerge like mushrooms in the area.

 You can get a quality massage from a reliable spa for a low as US$1.0 per 15 minutes.

-Trying the local bear and Night life at Pub Street
+Try the local bear and night life at Pub Street

 Bars are strategically located in Pub Street.
 Tourists flock to its sidewalks and corners to find a good place to hang out.

 The X Bar, Tuktuk bar, Mezza, and Abucus are the places to check on the list.
 You can also just stroll around and experience every place you’ll found interesting.